asimonder/asimonder.github.io/_pages/positions.md

   -  <b> <a href="../assets/pdf/PhdPosition_MAerHydLab.pdf"> PhD Position in Fully-Coupled Simulation of Marine Surface Layers</a> </b>

-Additionally, motivated master's and bachelor's students with good academic background are always welcome to inquire (<a href="mailto:asim.onder@mail.nsysu.edu.tw">asim.onder@mail.nsysu.edu.tw</a>) about availabe research projects.
+Motivated master's and bachelor's students with good academic background are always welcome to inquire (<a href="mailto:asim.onder@mail.nsysu.edu.tw">asim.onder@mail.nsysu.edu.tw</a>) about available research projects.